 Crochet is the perfect hobby.
 You can crochet in bed.
-You can crochet on a train.
+Or on a train.
 You can, and definitely should, crochet at family gatherings.
 You can crochet anywhere and anytime.
-You can even do other things while you are crocheting!
+I even do other things while I am crocheting!
 Lately, I've been crocheting while I listen to audiobooks.
 This industrious woman appears to be crocheting with her fingers while exercising on a stair-climber:

 Most of you will also feel a deep sense of satisfaction when you complete projects.
 This craft, from start to finish, promotes a sense of calm.
 It forces you to focus on the task at hand and you end up getting lost in it.
 In a good way!
 This is the experience of flow.
 I spent most of my 20's trying to find something, anything, to do that would allow me to easily enter into a state of flow.
 It took a really long time, and a lot of dud hobbies, before I finally found an easy path to flow with crochet.